-- 28. Woodlands shall be maintained by City staff to municipal parkland standards.
-City staff shall ensure that woodlands are maintained in a safe and aesthetically pleasing fashion for public use. - 29.
+- 26. Woodlands shall be maintained by City staff to municipal parkland standards.
+City staff shall ensure that woodlands are maintained in a safe and aesthetically pleasing fashion for public use. - 27.
 Trees (dying or dead) shall not be fallen within woodlands unless they have been determined to be a hazard tree.
-Hazard trees are dead or dying trees that may cause harm to people and/or their property. - 30.
-Maintenance operations shall be carried out in an ecologically responsible manner that maintains the health of the woodlands. - 31.
-Where needed garbage receptacles shall be placed in an area that is near the trail entrance and accessible and convenient for both users and waste removal services.
+Hazard trees are dead or dying trees that may cause harm to people and/or their property. - 28.
+Maintenance operations shall be carried out in an ecologically responsible manner that maintains the health of the woodlands.